Asabeneh/JavaScript-for-Everyone/readMe.md

 26. Create a function which return an array of objects, which is the letter and the number of times the letter use to start with a name of a country.
 27. Declare a ***getFirstTenCountries*** function and return an array of ten countries.
 Use different functional programming to work on the countries.js array
 28. Declare a ***getLastTenCountries*** function which which returns the last ten countries in the countries array.
-29. Find out which *letter* is used many *times* as intial for a country name from the conuntries array (eg. Finland, Fiji, France etc)
+29. Find out which *letter* is used many *times* as initial for a country name from the countries array (eg. Finland, Fiji, France etc)
 30. Use the countries information, in the data folder.
 Sort countries by name, by capital, by population
-31. Sort out the ten most spoken langauges by location.
+31. Sort out the ten most spoken languages by location.
 32. Sort out the ten most populated countries.

 ## Destructuring and Spread